Sarah C. Dodds-Brown

-Sarah is known as a strategic business partner who effectively builds consensus and creates momentum for change and evolution.
-She is a visionary leader and has been instrumental in defining the culture and expanding the engagement of the legal function at American Express.
+Ms. Dodds-Brown is a strategic business partner who effectively builds consensus and creates momentum for change and evolution.
+She is a visionary leader, is highly respected among her peers, and has been instrumental in redefining the culture and expanding the engagement of the legal function at American Express.

-Sarah began her career in private practice as an M&A and private equity lawyer at Paul, Weiss, Rifkind, Wharton & Garrison LLP in New York.
+Ms. Dodds-Brown began her career in private practice as an M&A and private equity lawyer at Paul, Weiss, Rifkind, Wharton & Garrison LLP in New York.
 She received her J.D. from Columbia University School of Law and her A.B. degree from Duke University.
-Sarah resides in New Rochelle, NY with her husband Brad and three children.